Kbowen200247/week-12-bamazon/README.md

 ### Challenge #3: Supervisor View

-The Supervisor App use the Departments and create the table sql.
-I didn't finish to product sale - it isn't yet.
+The Supervisor App uses the Departments and creates the table sql.
+I have not been able to finish the product sale yet, will complete soon.
 #### View Department
 <img width="800" alt="manager_productsSale" src="https://kbowen200247.github.io/week-12-bamazon/images/department.png">